smarti-code/ToDoList/README.md

 The apps I took inspiration from

-Apple Reminders → I got: the idea of the sections, the minimalist design → I didn't like it: too simple, missing features Any.do → I got: the division into categories
+Apple Reminders → I got: the idea of the sections, the minimalist design → I didn't like it: too simple, missing features;
+Any.do → I got: the division into categories

 Reasons why I'm glad I did

 1.I'm learning to program → From scratch to a working app 2.I have an app I actually use → I don't have post-its everywhere anymore!
 3.I solved my problem → It's mine, it works the way I want it to